 While some links below are affiliate links, there is no additional charge to you.
 If you make a purchase, I make a commission.
 Please know that I will only affiliate myself with products and services I believe in.

 What is a 6-Pack?

 So, what is this thing that we want so badly known as the six-pack?
-When you say, six-pack abs you are refereeing to the rectus abdominis muscle which is a paired muscle that runs vertically on each side of the anterior wall of your abdomen.
+When you say, six-pack abs you are referring to the rectus abdominis muscle which is a paired muscle that runs vertically on each side of the anterior wall of your abdomen.

 The rectus abdominis has two parallel muscles separated by a midline band of connective tissue called the linea alba.
 When you have reduced the proper amount of fat, typically, you will not only see your rectus abdominis but your external oblique muscle as well.

 But because our bodies are wonderfully made, other muscles contribute to a great looking 6-pack.
-While having a 6-pack looks killer during swimsuit time, your core has a very important job – it helps with standing, sitting, walking, and so much more.
+While having a 6-pack looks killer during swimsuit season, your core has a very important job – it helps with standing, sitting, walking, and so much more.

 Losing Weight vs. Losing Fat